DelazJ/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Offset Curves
 -------------

-The |offsetCurve| :sup:`Offset Curve` tool creates parallel shifts of line layers.
-The tool can be applied to the edited layer (the geometries are modified) or also to background layers (in which case it creates copies of the lines / rings and adds them to the edited layer).
+The |offsetCurve| :sup:`Offset Curve` tool creates parallel shifts of line layers. // polygons also The tool can be applied to the edited layer (the geometries are modified) or also to background layers (in which case it creates copies of the lines / rings and adds them to the edited layer).